 We want patients to return to school as soon as they are able.
 However, students recovering from a concussion will often need some accommodations at first.

 Our team will provide formal letters of communication at each visit to update the school on the patient’s progress and needs.
 In addition, if necessary, our nurses will work with your child’s teacher, principal and school nurse to ensure they are able to meet these needs.

 In most cases, the school staff cooperates fully.
-If necessary, the Children's Health School Services teachers can clearly communicate the child’s needs in the language the school district can understand and relate to.
+If necessary, the Children's Health℠ School Services teachers can clearly communicate your child’s needs in language the school district can understand and relate to.

-Call our concussion 24-hour advice line at 844-414-6824 to speak to a medical professional or to make an appointment.
+Call our 24-hour concussion advice line at 844-414-6824 to speak to a medical professional or to make an appointment.